ownzonefeng/DronePhotography/README.md

 Photo-taking button is located at the bottom-left corner.
 Once clicking on it, a hint "Photo is taken" will appear and the photo will be stored in local automatically(you can see from the notification whether the download is complete).

 7. Record video.
-Video-recording button is located at the right-bottom corner.
+Video-recording button is located at the bottom-right corner.
 Once clicking on it, the button will turn grey, and a green timer will appear on the screen just below "Emergency" button.
 You need to press on it again to end recording.

 8. Zoom in/out.
-Those two button are located at the right-bottom corner, just beside recording.
+Those two button are located at the bottom-right corner, just beside recording.

 9. Gallery
 Press the button on top-right to display all photos nd videos stored in local tablet memory.